Physical Activity and Your Heart

 Discuss ways that you can slowly and safely build physical activity into your daily routine.
 (For more information, go to "Getting Started and Staying Active.")

-Recommendations for Physical Activity
+Recommendations for Physical Activity - Physical Activity and Your Heart

 The U.S. Department of Health and Human Services (HHS) has released physical activity guidelines for all Americans aged 6 and older.